Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QfaReoks6OM,13.375,34.688486.md

 that will be showing off today.
 There will be additional videos with more information, so be on the lookout for cards up above to learn more about those things.
-Now, a lot of features have been requested over on our QA Site,
+Now, a lot of features have been requested over on our QA Site